eder13/Spring-Boot-OAuth2-React-Project-Template/README.md

 * (optional) maven
 * (optional) Node.js

-## Setup
+## Quick Start
-0. Download/clone this template.
+0. Clone this template.
 Adjust username, password and port number in `application.yml` wrt your MySQL setup.

 1. Create a Database called `db_springreact`.
 You need a table called `user` where (server) user data is stored (user info).